Aurora (CityNightLine): Cancelled reintroduction

 and with a distance of 1300–1400 km become the longest passenger train operating from Switzerland.

 The restored night train service from Basel to Copenhagen/Malmö would be operated together with Railroad Development Corporation (RDC)—already operators of the overnight Motorail services between Lörrach and Hamburg.

 Comfort level would likely be similar to the SJ Euronight Berlin‒Stockholm, operated on a similar basis, with sleeping cars, couchettes, and seats.
 The SJ Euronight and SBB services will use separate fleets of carriages.

 RDC would also provide train crew.

 Inside Germany the service would be routed to run through Baden-Württemberg, including a stop at Freiburg Hauptbahnhof.

 The route would require approval from national authorities in Denmark, Switzerland, and Germany, as well as funding commitments.

 Rolling stock would be transferred from the existing Amsterdam‒Zürich night train route—after the introduction of new Austrian Railways (ÖBB) Nightjet 2.0 trains on the Amsterdam‒Zürich route.
 SBB had already been leasing the same night carriages from RDC for the Amsterdam route between December 2021 and December 2024/2025.

 Funding

-Swiss Federal Railways (SBB) will sell train tickets via their App, with dynamic pricing based on occupancy and travel category.
+Swiss Federal Railways (SBB) started to sell train tickets via their App, with dynamic pricing based on occupancy and travel category.
 As of May 2025 an application had been made to the Swiss government for Swiss CO_{2} Act funding to support the service.